 - Is This an Interactive Presentation? — If you expect to involve your audience through audience participation, your presentation method needs to be selected accordingly.
 If you will be inviting audience members to share their own experiences or participate in role-playing games, you may want to go out into the audience or at least not remain on stage the entire time.
 Consider how you will be interacting with your audience before choosing an appropriate presentation method.

 Leave Nothing to Chance

-An effective presentation is one that is carefully prepared based on where it’s happening, who’s in the audience, and your objectives.
-Your goal is to deliver a speech or presentation that will leave a favourable lasting impression, so be strategic in choosing a presentation method and do some investigation before you make your choice.
+An effective presentation is carefully prepared based on where it’s happening, who’s in the audience, and your objectives.
+Your goal is to deliver a speech or presentation that will leave a favorable lasting impression, so be strategic in choosing a presentation method and do some investigation before you make your choice.

 There are so many different methods to deliver an amazing presentation, do you have any tips that could help our audience?
 Comment down below with your favorite method, and if these methods have helped you – Share them with those that could benefit from them too!